 Library services began in December 1920 under the direction of Miss Antonia Grandjean.
 The library board leased the former Libby Woman’s Club building to serve as the first home of the Free County Library.
 The Woman’s Club served as the library until 1923, when services were moved to the former First National Bank building and then, subsequently, to rented rooms in the Hotel Libby from 1929 to 1936.
 In 1936, the library moved to a wing of the new county courthouse which had been built specifically for library use.
 The building the Libby library currently occupies was built in 1964.
 The building was renamed the Inez R. Herrig building in honor of Lincoln County’s long-serving library director.

-In accordance with its charged duty, The Lincoln County Public Library’s services were expanded to include branch libraries in Troy (1922) and Eureka (1923), which are still in operation.
+In accordance with its charged duty, the Free County Library’s services were expanded to include branch libraries in Troy (1922) and Eureka (1923), which are still in operation.
 Additional services in Fortine and Rexford were also established, but have since been discontinued.
 Remote regions of Lincoln County were provided with service through the use of a bookmobile from 1956 through 1976.

 Various construction projects have helped improve the county’s libraries.
-In 1998 the Libby library was remodeled, a project which nearly doubled the size of usable space in the building through the addition of the Reference Room in the basement.
-The renovation of the interior of the Eureka Library in 2002 involved the installation of new shelves, new carpeting, and a new circulation desk and book return.
+In 1998 the Libby Branch was remodeled, a project which nearly doubled the size of usable space in the building through the addition of the Reference Room in the basement.
+The renovation of the interior of the Eureka Branch in 2002 involved the installation of new shelves, new carpeting, and a new circulation desk and book return.

-In September 2008, the Lincoln County Public Libraries joined the Montana Shared Catalog, a cooperative project spanning one hundred sixty seven libraries throughout Montana.
+In September 2008, Lincoln County Library joined the Montana Shared Catalog, a cooperative project spanning one hundred sixty seven libraries throughout Montana.
 This undertaking provides Lincoln County residents with a valuable, collaborative resource which promotes the sharing of information in the form of print, audio, digital and visual materials.